 Recently, both houses of parliament have been debating the role public media should play in the country.
-A group of citizens launched an initiative to scrap the radio and TV license fee, which will likely come to a vote in June 2018.
+A group of citizens launched an initiative to scrap the radio and TV license fee, which will come to a vote in March 2018.

 Public media: Main outlets are National Public Radio (NPR) and affiliate stations/radio programmes, Public Broadcasting Service (PBS) and affiliate stations/TV programmes

 History: It is said that public broadcasting in the United States was born in 1910 where a performance at New York’s Metropolitan Opera was broadcast to radios across the country for the first time.
 Today’s American public broadcasting model was established through the Public Broadcasting Act of 1967external link under President Lyndon B. Johnson.

 Funding: Taxes on individuals amounting to .012% of the federal budget or about $4 per person per year.
 The Corporation for Public Broadcasting (CPB), a non-profit corporation created by Congress, distributes taxpayer funding among public media organisations.
 However, most public radio and TV stations only get about 10% of their funding from CPB, with the rest coming from corporate underwriting, grants and direct viewer/listener support.

 NPR and PBS were named as the “most trustworthy” American news sources in a 2014 study from the Pew Research Center. external link